freelancing-solutions/metaapi-python-sdk/README.rst

 Manage custom experts (EAs)
 ---------------------------
-Custom expert advisors can only be used for MT4 accounts on g1 infrastructure
+Custom expert advisors can only be used for MT4 accounts on g1 infrastructure.
+EAs which use DLLs are not supported.

 Creating an expert advisor via API
 ----------------------------------